overlay image

 Why UCD Law?

-• We offer the widest range of law degrees in Ireland.
-You can choose to focus primarily on Law (BCL) or to combine your study of Law with one of the following: Business, History, Irish, Philosophy, Politics, Economics, Social Justice or French Law If you choose the BCL programme you may study a language (Chinese, French, Irish, Spanish) throughout your degree.
+• Students can choose to study a law degree with a wide range of complementary subjects.
+They can focus purely on Law (BCL) or combine the study of Law with one of the following: Business, History, Irish, Philosophy, Politics, Economics, Social Justice or French Law.

-• Our academic staff are experts in a wide range of fields in national, European and International law.
+• Our academic staff are experts in a wide range of fi elds in national and international law and criminology, allowing us to off er an unparalleled range of innovative and topical modules.

-• You may have the opportunity to develop your foreign language skills and to study other legal systems through our extensive international exchange programme with universities in Europe, North America, Asia and Australasia.
+• Our students have the opportunity to study other legal systems through our unrivalled international exchange programme with top universities in Europe, North America, Asia and Australasia.

-• Our graduates have gained admission to study at prestigious universities including Cambridge, College of Europe, European University Institute, Harvard, the University of Pennsylvania, the London School of Economics and Oxford.
+• Every year, a number of our graduates progress to graduate studies in prestigious universities, including Cambridge, College of Europe, European University Institute, Harvard, the University of Pennsylvania, the London School of Economics and Oxford.

 First Year Experience in UCD Law